sheyangsuzhiyuan-max/AI_support_tickets/CA6000_Assignment_Report.md

 ### 7.1 Test Set Performance

-Here's how the three models compared on the held-out test set:
+The following table shows the prediction results of these three models on the test set:

 | Model | Accuracy | Macro F1 | Training Time |
 |-------|----------|----------|---------------|